 Replacing A Single Lost Tooth

-It’s important not to procrastinate the replacement of a single tooth.
+It’s important not to procrastinate when replacing a single tooth.
 After suffering from a single tooth loss, your other teeth begin to shift their position around the newly empty space.
 This increases your risk of tooth crowding, gap formation, and changes in the fit of the bite.

 Dr. Jenne offers customized restorative treatment plans for replacing your missing tooth, including dental bridges, dentures, and dental implants.